hartnetl/lord-of-the-recipes/README.md

 ### Deployment

+Note: These steps will walk through some of the steps to set up the environment settings just to ensure they are the same

+This project was originally deployed following this Code Institute [cheat sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)
 ## Getting a copy of this project

 ### Forking Repository

-To get a copy of this code you can manipulate without affecting the main code, it can be forked.
+To get a copy of this code it can be forked to your own repository.

 - Go to the repository page on GitHub.
-This project is
+This project's repo can be found [here](https://github.com/hartnetl/lord-of-the-recipes)
-- Find 'fork' along the top of the page
+- Find 'fork' along the top of the page on the right hand side
-- A copy of this code will be sent to your own repository, where you can use that pretty green button to open it in GitPod
+- A copy of this code will be sent to your own repository, where you can use that pretty green 'Gitpod' button to open it in GitPod
+- You will need to set up your environment as described below for it to work

 ### Cloning Repository

 If you need a local copy of the code to play with, cloning the code is a better option.

 - Go to the repository page on GitHub.
-This project is
+This project is [here](https://github.com/hartnetl/lord-of-the-recipes)
-- Find the button that says 'Code' beside the green Gitpod button.
+- Find the button that says 'Code' to the left of the green Gitpod button.
 - Choose the cloning method you require (HTTPS/ SSH or CLI)
 - Open Git Bash
 - Enter the working directory as your desired location for the cloned directory
 - Type "git clone" and paste the URL you copied from github
 - Hit enter and the code should be cloned for local use

+### Set up your local environment

+Install requirements

+* In your editor's terminal enter the following command:

+        pip3 install -r requirements.txt

+    This will install all the dependancies needed to run the project

+### Connect to heroku

+Set up app on heroku

+* Go to Heroku, and register/login
+* Click 'create new app'
+* Setup your app name and region
+* Navigate to the Resources tab.
+Set your database to Postgres with the hobby dev option.
+* Go to the Deploy tab and connect your Github repository by searching for it (this one is lord-of-the-recipes)

+Connect postgres database to local environment

+* Go to or create env.py and import os
+* set up your database and secret key

+        os.environ["DATABASE_URL"] = "Paste in Heroku DATABASE_URL Link"
+        os.environ["SECRET_KEY"] = "Make up a randomSecretKey"

+* Make sure env.py is in your gitignore file
+* Go to heroku and add your secret key value to the config vars under SECRET_KEY

+Set up environment

+* In settings.py add:

+        from pathlib import Path
+        import os
+        import dj_database_ur

+        if os.path.exists("env.py"):
+            import env

+* Set your secret key to

+        SECRET_KEY = os.environ.get('SECRET_KEY')

+* Set database to postgres

+        DATABASES = {
+        'default':
+        dj_database_url.parse(os.environ.get("DATABASE_URL"))}

+Run migrations using

+    python3 manage.py makemigrations
+    python3 manage.py migrate

+Connect static files with cloudinary (this may be substituted for another platform such as aws)

+* Create/login to cloudinary account and create project for this app
+* Copy the cloudinary_url from the dashboard
+* Set this in your env.py file

+        os.environ["CLOUDINARY_URL"] ="cloudinary://1234:SHDUtZi@dbhyi45mc"

+* Add this link to the heroku config vars
+* Create DISABLE_COLLECTSTATIC config var and set to 1

+* In settings.py add cloudinary to installed apps under staticfiles
+* Set cloudinary as the location for static files

+    STATIC_URL = '/static/'
+    STATICFILES_STORAGE ='cloudinary_storage.storage.StaticHashedCloudinaryStorage'
+    STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]
+    STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')
+    MEDIA_URL = '/media/'
+    DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage

+* Link templates directory in heroku to app (still in settings.py)

+    Place under the BASE_DIR line

+        TEMPLATES_DIR = os.path.join(BASE_DIR,'templates')

+    Place in templates array

+        'DIRS': [TEMPLATES_DIR]

+* Add heroku and local environment as allowed hosts

+    ALLOWED_HOSTS =["PROJECT_NAME.herokuapp.com", "localhost"]

+Create Procfile in root directory **Note the capital P**

+    web: gunicorn PROJECT_NAME.wsgi

+Commit and push your changes and your app should run in heroku
+To return to local development just switch debug to true and collectstatic (in heroku config vars) to 0
+Remember to swap the settings back before pushing and returning to deployed version

 ## Acknowledgements

+I would like to send an amazing thank you to my entire cohort, without your advice and support I wouldn't have made it through this project.
+To Kasia, my cohort tutor, words can't express how much your help, guidance and encouragement has motivated me day after day to keep going through this project and the course in general.
+Thank you for all that you do for us.
+To my mentor Maria, thank you for being so supportive and encouraging throughout this project, even though you have less availability.
+It is hugely appreciated.
+Finally to my friends and family subjected to my complaints, raves about mini problems solved, and then forced to test my site at every stage along the way, thank you.
+For everything.
+And I'm sorry for boring you with incessant coding rants and raves...
+At least that's another project out of the way so you get a break for a little while!